treyturner/analogue-pocket-patches/TUTORIAL.md

 ```

 ## Other patterns & tricks (yet to be documented here)
 These examples document the basic idea, but there are other structures, patterns, and tricks Game Boy developers use to read and write data into relevant registers.
 One way to get a handle on other patching techniques is to analyze a patch someone else released that appears to be working well.
-Use `mgbdis` to disassemble the clean and patched ROMs, and compare the resulting code side-by-side your IDE or [WinMerge](https://winmerge.org/?lang=en).
+Use `mgbdis` to disassemble the clean and patched ROMs, and compare the resulting code side-by-side using your IDE or [WinMerge](https://winmerge.org).

 You can also join the `#analogue-pocket` channel of the [Classic Gaming Discord](https://discord.gg/UDu5ztY) to discuss your issue and possible solutions.